kohler/hotcrp/devel/manual/hotcrapi.md

 ## `test`

-Use the `test` subcommand to check your configuration and API token. `php batch/hotcrapi.php test` will contact the site you specify and print `Success` if the connection succeeds.
+The `test` subcommand can check your configuration and API token. `php batch/hotcrapi.php test` will contact the site you specify and print `Success` if the connection succeeds.
 The command’s exit status is 0 on success and 1 on failure.
 Options change what’s printed; `-q` will print nothing (use the exit